No. 24 Texas beats Baylor, keeps Big 12 title hopes alive

 Texas put itself in danger with three false starts and a lost fumble by Jordan Whittington early in the third quarter.
 But a determined Whittington turned a short pass into a 19-yard gain, setting up a 1-yard score by Johnson late in the period.

+“In the end, the story of this game is about resiliency,” Texas coach Steve Sarkisian said.
+“Continuing to fight, and fight the right way.”

-Shapen went 18 of 36 for 179 yards, two touchdowns and an interception for Baylor.
+Shapen went 18 of 36 for 179 yards, two touchdowns and an interception for Baylor, which lost its last three games after winning three in a row.
+The Bears produced a season-low 280 yards.

+“We came into this game, all the way to the end, thinking we were gonna win,” Baylor linebacker Bryson Jackson said.
+“So just a kick in the face.
+It hurts.”

 THE TAKEAWAY

 Baylor: The Bears were 5-1 against AP Top 25 teams last season, when they finished 12-2 and beat Oklahoma State in the Big 12 championship game.
-But this season Baylor is 0-5 against the Top 25.
+But this season Baylor is 0-5 against the Top 25, losing to No. 4 TCU last week on a game-ending field goal.
+“Last week, we had TCU on the ropes, and this week, we had an opportunity to close out a game and we couldn’t do it,” Sims said.

-Texas: The Longhorns, after two seasons of trying to sustain momentum under coach Steve Sarkisian, now have some with their third victory in four games.
-They've already won three more games than they did in Sarkisian's first year.
+Texas: The Longhorns, after two seasons of trying to sustain momentum under Sarkisian, now have some with their third victory in four games.
+They’ve already won three more games than they did in Sarkisian’s first year.
+“It’s easy to quantify the season with victories,” Sarkisian said.
+“But I think the style of play is really starting to come to fruition.
+We’re playing a physical brand of football.”

 UP NEXT